inveniosoftware/docs-invenio-ils/docs/customize/anonymization.md

   The current requests this user has made will be canceled.
   If the user has active loans then the process will abort, those will have to be canceled manually.

+  A confirmation dialog is presented before applying the procedure.

+  !!! warning
     Note that this process is **irreversible** and the patron will permanently lose access to their account.
     The command can be provided an optional `--force` argument to delete any remaining data (even if the user row is not present in the database).

-  A confirmation dialog is presented before applying the procedure.

 Both commands take a mandatory argument `--patron-pid`.
 These commands are also available as functions in the framework.